Mfoniso1/Nigeria-Store-Density-Analyzer/README.md

     -   Total number of stores found.
     -   Average store density per grid cell.
     -   The location and count of the most dense area.
+-   **AI Hotspot Prediction**: Utilizes the Google Gemini API to analyze existing store locations and suggest a new potential commercial hotspot with a rationale.
 -   **Responsive Design**: A clean, modern UI built with Tailwind CSS that works seamlessly on desktop and mobile devices.
 -   **Live Data**: Pulls data directly from the OpenStreetMap Overpass API, ensuring the information is up-to-date.
 -   **Efficient & Asynchronous**: Fetches and processes data asynchronously, with clear loading indicators for a smooth user experience.